French DELF B2

 What will we cover?

 Based on authentic material such as articles or recordings and topics such as the environment, employment, entertainment.
-You will also learn and practice complex grammar as well as varied functions used to express opinions, feelings and attitudes.
+You will also learn and practise complex grammar as well as varied functions used to express opinions, feelings and attitudes.

 What will I achieve?